epfl-ada/ada-2021-project-k-dim/Readme_copy.md

 ### Research Questions(To change!)

 A list of research questions we would like to address during the project:
-* Let's consider now Qids with multiple professions, we won't dive into a multiclass neural network but, by looking at the quotes of the person/year, is it possible to predict what profession the person was excercing _by this time_?
+* Is it possible to get the profession of the person based on his/her quotes?
-* Can we use our model to assign a word, or collection of words to a class ?
+* What are the most cited occupation clusters in the journals?
 * Can we predict another target of a speaker: other features in the provided folder "speaker_attributes.parquet" (e.g. “nationality”, “gender”, etc)?